allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 Four guidelines apply to the cashing in of any tokens this semester:

-1. They cannot be applied to missed attendance points, performance review sessions, or any deliverables pertaining to release week.
+1. They cannot be applied to missed performance review sessions, or any deliverables pertaining to release week.

 2. If you're applying tokens to team-based assignments, then *all* team members must fork over one token each.